lifelong-learning-systems/l2metrics/docs/command_line.md

 - Data range file is `None`, which means L2Metrics will use the per-task data ranges for normalization and clamping.
 - Gaussian noise is `disabled`.
 - Output directory is `results/`, which will be in the current working directory.
-- Output is `None`, which means L2Metrics will use the L2Logger directory name as the base output file names.
+- Output is `None`, which means L2Metrics will use the L2Logger directory name as the base output file name.
+The default output file name is `ll_metrics` if recursive mode is enabled.
 - Plotting is `enabled`.
+- x-axis unit for plotting is `exp_num`.
+If present in log data, users can also plot with `steps` as the x-axis.
+- `all` plot types are generated.
+Users can also choose one or more specific types to generate from the choices: {"raw", "eb", "lb", "ste"}.
 - Draw dotted lines between evaluation blocks is `enabled`.
 - Saving of results and log data is `enabled`.
 - Load settings from a JSON file is `disabled` unless a valid file path is provided.